AnnieQiuuu/Endless-Neon/README.md

 # Final Project!

-Team members: Annie Qiu, Catherine Cheng, Yifan Lu, Crystal Zou
+Team members: Annie Qiu, Catherine Cheng, Yifan Lu

 ## Project planning: Design Doc (due 11/6)
 Before submitting your first milestone, _you must get your project idea and scope approved by Rachel, Adam or a TA._